MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/install-additional-dsc-resources.md

 [Y] Yes  [N] No  [?]
 Help (default is "Y"):
 ```

-After pressing <kbd>y</kbd>, the NuGet provider is installed and you see a list of DSC resources
+After pressing <kbd>y</kbd>, the NuGet provider is installed and you see a list of DSC Resources
 that you can install from the PowerShell Gallery.

 > [!NOTE]
-> List is not shown because it is very large.
+> The list isn't shown here because it's hundreds of items long.

-You can also specify the `-Name` parameter using wildcards, or `-Filter` parameter without wildcards
+You can also specify the **Name** parameter using wildcards, or the **Filter** parameter without
-to narrow down your search.
-This example attempts to find a "TimeZone" DSC resource using the
+wildcards to narrow your search.
+This example attempts to find a `TimeZone` DSC Resource using
 wildcards.

 > [!IMPORTANT]
-> Currently there is a bug in the `Find-DSCResource` cmdlet that prevents using wildcards in both
+> There is a bug in the `Find-DSCResource` cmdlet that prevents using wildcards in both the **Name**
-> the **Name** and **Filter** parameters.
+> and **Filter** parameters.
 The example below shows a workaround using `Where-Object`.

-You can use `Where-Object` to find DSC resources with granular filtering.
+You can use `Where-Object` to find DSC Resources with granular filtering.

 ```powershell
 Find-DSCResource | Where-Object Name -Like 'Time*'